Neural Fields as World Models: Methods

 For body schema analysis (Experiment 3), we compute a selectivity index comparing motor-gated channel activity over arm versus ball regions, normalized by reconstruction activity:

 Values greater than 1 indicate body-selective representation.

-\textbf{Baseline.} We compare against a VAE-LSTM inspired by \citet{ha2018world}: a convolutional VAE compresses observations to a 32-dimensional latent space, an LSTM predicts latent dynamics, and a decoder reconstructs predictions.
+\textbf{Baseline.} We compare against a VAE-LSTM inspired by \citet{ha2018world} because it represents the architectural contrast of interest: a latent-vector world model with global recurrent dynamics, where an unstructured recurrent state can mix information from any location.
+A convolutional VAE compresses observations to a 32-dimensional latent space, an LSTM predicts latent dynamics, and a decoder reconstructs predictions.
 Following \citet{ha2018world}, training proceeds in two stages (VAE first for 10,000 epochs, then frozen VAE plus LSTM for 10,000 epochs) because gradients through the decoder destabilize joint training.
+This is not a parameter-matched benchmark; parameter count is descriptive, while the contrast is latent-vector versus spatially structured world-model format.
 The neural field requires no staged training and uses 17--67$\times$ fewer parameters (13K vs 850K for ballistic; 50K vs 1.7M for arm), largely because the VAE-LSTM requires dense layers connecting flattened features to latent space.